Niacin controlled-release tabletsPronunciation

 Brand Name: Niaspan

-Niacin controlled-release tablets is an antihyperlipidemic.
+Niacin controlled-release tablets are an antihyperlipidemic.
 It works by reducing low-density lipoprotein (LDL) ("bad") cholesterol and triglycerides, and increasing high-density lipoprotein (HDL) ("good") cholesterol.

 Do NOT use niacin controlled-release tablets if: